 To ensure that policy and decision-makers rely on the best information possible, provided by a range of experts and others who will be affected by the policies, reinforce multi-stakeholder approaches in the field of measurement and monitoring of goals and targets.

+The interdependence of nations in the use and provision of the internet and ICTs and the pervasiveness of the Information Society makes it essential that ethical and professional practice is the norm around the world for economic, social and practical reasons.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+Policy makers should consider how they might assure that critical infrastructure ICTs are created, maintained and operated by acknowledged ICT professionals

 Continue to make progress in implementing open, inclusive, and transparent policy mechanisms and processes at all levels so that the role of all stakeholders in the promotion of ICTs for development is enhanced.

-Democratize access to information and encourage activities of national regulatory authorities to support broad public access to ICT services.
+Enable access to information and encourage activities of national regulatory authorities to support broad public access to ICT services considering the demographics and diversity of citizens and their ICT literacy and capabilities.

-Identify ways of ensuring citizen feedback is incorporated into e-strategies to ensure relevance and responsiveness to the needs of all social groups.
 Encourage national regulators to harmonise data protection and privacy policies in public and private sectors.

+Encourage setting up an accessibility observatory to gather information regarding accessibility to regulations, models, strategies and programmes, for knowledge sharing and exchange and at the same time, keeping track of development and compliance.

+Promote the establishment of efficient feedback system to facilitate adjustment of implemented policies based on feedback from citizens and the civil society institutions.

 Research, capacity building , knowledge transfer and development management